Isabel-gt/Final_Project/README.md

 It was felt that a supervised machine learning was the best approach to classify and predict diabetes.
 We used the tensorflow deep learning module.
 To compare for accuracy, we used the random forest method for this prediction.
 We then began to build the webpage using HTML, Javascript, and Flask.
 To be continued...

+The diabetes prediction project using TensorFlow deep learning module and logistic regression is an approach to predict the onset of diabetes in patients.
+The project uses a dataset of demographic and health-related features, such as age, BMI, blood pressure, and physical activity etc, to train a machine learning model.

+The first step in the project is to preprocess the dataset by normalizing the features, splitting the data into training and test sets, and converting the labels to binary values.
+Then, the logistic regression model is built using TensorFlow's high-level API, Keras.
+The model consists of an input layer, a dense layer with sigmoid activation function, and an output layer.
+The next step is to train the model using the training dataset and evaluate its performance on the test dataset.
+The performance metrics used to evaluate the model include accuracy, precision, recall, and F1 score.
+Once the model is trained and evaluated, it can be used to predict the onset of diabetes in new patients.

+The project also utilizes a deep learning approach using TensorFlow's deep neural network (DNN) module.
+The DNN model consists of multiple layers of interconnected neurons that use nonlinear activation functions to learn complex relationships between the features and labels.
+The DNN model is trained using the same preprocessed dataset and evaluated using the same performance metrics.
+The project compares the performance of the logistic regression and DNN models and shows that the DNN model outperforms the logistic regression model in terms of accuracy and F1 score.
+In conclusion, the diabetes prediction project using TensorFlow deep learning module and logistic regression is an effective approach to predict the onset of diabetes in patients using demographic and health-related features.
+The project demonstrates the advantages of using a deep learning approach over traditional logistic regression, highlighting the importance of choosing the right machine learning model for a given task

-Demonstrate and expand further the logistic model prediction since we had a higher accuracy... and then use tensorflow and random forest as additional analysis.
+...Demonstrate and expand further the logistic model prediction since we had a higher accuracy... and then use tensorflow and random forest as additional analysis.

-## Technologies

-Python 3.9.12

-Javascript

-HTML

-Form & Postman

-Flask

-Tableau

 ## Results

 Accuracy = 86%
-Outcomes:  0= No diabetes, 1= prediabetes, 2= diabetes
+Outcomes:  0= No diabetes, 1= diabetes or prediabetes

 <img width="506" alt="image" src="https://user-images.githubusercontent.com/111452227/219551735-007f4bda-6a51-419e-8e80-566625b1d918.png">